 —Spokane, WA dermatologist Wm.
 Philip Werschler, MD

-“My two favorite procedures for melasma-prone skin are the Permea laser with Skin Medica Lytera 2.0 Pigment Correcting Serum ($154), which both inhibit pigment production in the melanocytes—cells that normally overproduce augment in melasma—and microneedling with exosomes to address generalized damage and pigmentation changes.
+“My two favorite procedures for melasma-prone skin are the Permea laser with Skin Medica Lytera 2.0 Pigment Correcting Serum ($154), which both inhibit pigment production in the melanocytes—cells that normally overproduce pigment in melasma—and microneedling with exosomes to address generalized damage and pigmentation changes.
 Microneedling increases cellular turnover and stimulates collagen induction and exosomes derived from the embryonic cells to provide potent stimulation, leading to healthy, younger-looking, and tight skin.”

 —New York dermatologist Julie Russak, MD

 Find a Doctor

 Find a NewBeauty "Top Beauty Doctor" Near you